 Device Limitations: Older devices may struggle to run applications smoothly, causing maps to freeze or crash.

-Incorrect Settings: Location services might be disabled or incorrectly set, impacting the app’s ality.
+Incorrect Settings: Location services might be disabled or incorrectly set, impacting the app’s functionality.

 Now that we’ve identified potential pitfalls, let’s explore actionable tips to navigate without relying solely on Google Maps.